-Sara’s interest in alternative energy began as a freshman in high school when she conducted a wind feasibility study for her science fair project.
+Sara, a junior at Lexington High, became interested in alternative energy as a freshman when she conducted a wind feasibility study for her science fair project.
 Taking daily readings from an anemometer, she compared household gas/energy to potential wind power, calculating usage and cost.
 Impressed by the results in support of wind power, she continued her interest sophomore year when she wrote a research paper on the Cape Wind project.

 Sara expressed a desire to become more involved in renewable energy and sought an internship that would further her research interests in both solar and wind power.
 We placed her at an Energy Consumers Alliance where she worked on several projects relating to community outreach and advocacy.
 She created a pamphlet as a way to promote renewable energy, visited a wind turbine in Hull, MA, researched the science involved in solar panels, and developed a series of lesson plans on solar energy for high school students.